neverbot/node-mongodb-migrations/Readme.md

 ## Creating Migrations

-To create a migration, execute `migrate create` with an optional title. `node-migrate` will create a node module within `./migrations/` which contains the following two exports:
+To create a migration, execute `migrate create` with an optional title. `node-mongodb-migrationse` will create a node module within `./migrations/` which contains the following two exports:

     exports.up = function(next){
       next();